RClukey/LeetCode/README.md

 - 58-Length-of-Last-Word.cpp contains my solution to [Problem Set 58](https://leetcode.com/problems/length-of-last-word/).
 It beats 100% in speed and 31.62% in memory.
 - 66-Plus-One.cpp contains my solution to [Problem Set 66](https://leetcode.com/problems/plus-one/).
 It beats 100% in speed and 14.47% in memory.
 - 110-Balanced-Binary-Tree.cpp contains my solution to [Problem Set 110](https://leetcode.com/problems/balanced-binary-tree/).
 It beats 100% in speed and 83.52% in memory.
+- 111-Minimum-Depth-of-Binary-Tree.cpp contains my solution to [Problem Set 111](https://leetcode.com/problems/minimum-depth-of-binary-tree/).
+It beats 100% in speed and 73.12% in memory.
 - 1015-Smallest-Integer-Divisible-by-K.cpp contains my solution to [Problem Set 1015](https://leetcode.com/problems/smallest-integer-divisible-by-k/).
 It beats 100% in speed and 81.28% in memory.
 - 1018-Binary-Prefix-Divisible-By-5.cpp contains my solution to [Problem Set 1018](https://leetcode.com/problems/binary-prefix-divisible-by-5/).
 It beats 100% in speed and 94.09% in memory.
 - 1523-Count-Odd-Numbers-in-an-Interval-Range.cpp contains my solution to [Problem Set 1523](https://leetcode.com/problems/count-odd-numbers-in-an-interval-range/).
 It beats 100% in speed and 37.48% in memory.